zeckli/vim/README.md

 TUTORIAL
 --------
-If you want to learn how to customize your vim, you can read my article :
+If you want to learn how to customize your vim, you can read my articles :
 - <a href="http://hatemegalaxy.blogspot.tw/2015/03/arch-linux-vim-configure-vim-on-arch.html" target="_blank">Configure Vim</a>
 - <a href="http://hatemegalaxy.blogspot.tw/2015/03/arch-linux-vim-vundle-install-vundle.html" target="_blank">Install Vundle for Vim</a>
 - <a href="http://hatemegalaxy.blogspot.tw/2015/03/arch-linux-vim-web-emmet-vim-install.html" target="_blank">Install Emmet-vim for Vim</a>